TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V1/docs/exports/Set-JcSdkOrganization.md

 # Set-JcSdkOrganization

 ## SYNOPSIS
-This endpoint allows you to update an Organization.
+This endpoint allows you to set an Organization.

 Note: `passwordPolicy` settings are only used when `passwordCompliance` is set to \"custom\".
 We discourage the use of non-custom passwordCompliance values.